Solid ranking for College of Business MBA program in Businessweek report.

 If you choose to participate in the, there is an additional fee, which is based on the courses taken.
 You also are required to own or have access to a laptop computer that meets the college's required specifications for hardware and software configuration.
 You are expected to have your laptops by the first day of class.
 For students who choose to participate in the study abroad program, air fare, living expenses, books and supplies abroad are not covered in the tuition.
 You also are expected to cover the costs of any additional required medical or travel insurance.

-Once you are accepted into the program, you must submit a Residency Fee of $1,500 (will be applied towards your tuition) within 14 days of the date on the acceptance notification letter in order to secure your place in the program.
+Once you are accepted into the program, you must submit a Professional Development Seminar fee of $500 (will be applied towards your tuition) within 14 days of the date on the acceptance notification letter in order to secure your place in the program.
 This fee is non-refundable.

 All fees are subject to change.